ba-st/Sagan/docs/Getting-started.md

 ## How can I start my project with Sagan?

 First, of course, [install it](how-to/how-to-load-in-pharo.md).
-We recommend to load the group `Development` so you have all the tests and can use them as examples.
+We recommend loading the group `Development` so you have all the tests and can use them as examples.

 The main feature in Sagan is the notion of [`Repository`](../source/Sagan-Core/Repository.class.st).
 You'll use them to store, purge and query objects of some domain.
 Conceptually,